ppp-one/cabaret/paper/paper.md

 ## Gaia Catalog Integration

-`cabaret` provides access to the Gaia catalog through the `astroquery` package, automatically querying and retrieving stellar positions, proper motions, fluxes, for any field of view.
+`cabaret` provides access to the Gaia catalog through the `astroquery` [@astroquery] package, automatically querying and retrieving stellar positions, proper motions, fluxes, for any field of view.
 Users simply specify the sky coordinates and field size, and `cabaret` handles the catalog retrieval and flux conversion.
 Alternatively, users can provide their own source catalogs for full control over the simulated stellar population.

 ## Configurable Observatory Model